Best Clockwise Alternatives in 2026: What Replaces It

 Is there a free alternative to Clockwise?

 Reclaim AI has a free tier covering basic Focus Time and habit scheduling — the closest free Clockwise equivalent.
-Google Calendar with manual time blocking is the zero-cost baseline.
-Most tools matching Clockwise's automation depth require paid plans: Reclaim from $8/month, FlowSavvy from $12/month (40% off with code CLOCKWISE), Motion from $29/month.
+Google Calendar Focus Time is the zero-cost immediate fallback for Google Workspace users — no setup, auto-declines conflicting meetings.
+Most tools matching Clockwise's full automation depth require paid plans: Reclaim from $8/month, FlowSavvy from $12/month (40% off with code CLOCKWISE), SkedPal from $9.95/month, Motion from $29/month.